-This toolkit has been developed with contributions from the Network for Empowered Aid Response (NEAR), the Global Protection Cluster and its Advocacy Task Team, Oxfam's Global Humanitarian Team, and Overseas Development Institute's (ODI) Humanitarian Policy Group.
+This toolkit has been developed with contributions from the Network for Empowered Aid Response (NEAR), the Global Protection Cluster and its Advocacy Task Team, Oxfam's Global Humanitarian Team, and the Humanitarian Policy Group (HPG) at ODI.
 The toolkit has been funded by European Union Humanitarian Aid (Oxfam) and supported by UNHCR (NEAR).
 In addition, the Hurras Network and the Palestinian NGO Network contributed to valuable case studies.